MindCS2018/Calendar-Analytics/README.md

 ####Dashboard

-After login, the user is directed to the dashboard page where they can choose the calendars to analyze, along with the chart type and date range.
-Clicking any of these buttons sends an AJAX request to the server, which then queries the database and returns the data structure to render the chart.
+After login, the user is directed to the dashboard page where they choose the calendars to analyze, along with the chart type and date range.
+Clicking any of the buttons sends an AJAX request to the server, which then queries the database and returns the appropriate data structure to render the chart.

 ![alt text](static/imgs/chord.png)

 ####Team View

+In this D3 chord diagram, the nodes represent the members of the team and the arcs represent the total amount of time any two coworkers spend working together.
+Hovering over the arcs displays a tooltip with information about the total number of hours spent together, the total percentage of each person's time, and the total percentage of the team's time.

 ![alt text](static/imgs/chord-2.png)